**Amended by DBM Board on 10/28/25

 Ties in points are broken by the highest single finish between the two anglers.
 If there is a tie for the first event, it will be the second single finish, and so on, until the tie is broken.

-To be eligible for AOY, ROY, or Top 10, you must have participated in a charitable event during the course of the calendar year.
+To be eligible for AOY, ROY, or Top 10, you must have participated in a charitable event during the calendar year.
 This includes any DBM Juniors Events, American Warriors, Cast for Kids, Ft Carson Kids Days, etc. You must register your participation with a BOD member.

 At the end of each season, the last tournament is designated as Megabucks.
-This is a AOY points earning tournament.
+This is an AOY points earning tournament.
 To enter Megabucks, you must qualify under the following guidelines

 1) Enter three tournaments during the calendar year